Israel prepares for the worst as tensions over Syria grow

 After the system was successfully used in last year's Gaza conflict, it should provide added security for Haifa and other northern towns in the event of another conflict, even though there is still a debate about how effective the system - developed in Israel and financed by the United States - actually is.

 It is no secret why there is increased chatter in political, military and civic circles about the prospect another conflict now.
-Two attacks last week in and around the Syrian capital, Damascus, are widely believed to have been the results of Israeli airstrikes.'Israel had to act'
+Two attacks last week in and around the Syrian capital, Damascus, are widely believed to have been the results of Israeli airstrikes.

 The bombing on Saturday night was huge and reportedly shook the whole of Damascus as a military base to the north-west of the city was hit.